Location: Oceanside , CA

 *Individuals are considered fully vaccinated against COVID-19 two weeks or more after they have received the second dose in a 2-dose series (e.g. Pfizer-BioNTech or Moderna), or two weeks or more after they have received a single-dose vaccine (e.g., Johnson and Johnson [J&J/Janssen]).

 Retired STRS members are not eligible for this position.

-An Instructional Associate is distinguished from an Instructional Assistant in that an incumbent in the former class assumes greater responsibility for more technical aspects of a learning program, performs at a skilled level with a considerable degree of independence and operates various and complex apparatus, equipment and machines.
-An Instructional Associate must possess extensive technical or academic training and experience in the field of specialty and provide work direction and training to student workers and Instructional Assistants.
+An Instructional Assistant is distinguished from an Instructional Associate in that an incumbent in the latter class assumes greater responsibility for more technical aspects of a learning program, performs at a skilled level with a considerable degree of independence and operates various and complex apparatus, equipment and machines specific to a field.
+Associates also oversee and train other Instructional Assistants and student workers working in their labs, studios or shops.